surifirstpin/biplus_documentation/docs/model01.md

 ```

-Where condition is an expression on the fields of self view and Expression\_1, Expression\_2 are expressions which include fields of self view.
+Where condition is an expression on the fields of self view and Expression_1, Expression_2 are expressions which include fields of self view.

 > **Example**: “sql”: “(CASE WHEN (${TABLE}.Name is not null) THEN ${TABLE}.Salary ELSE 0 END)”

 4. As a resultant of logical operations (like case statement) done on fields of a mapped view.

 ```
- "sql": "(case when (condition) then Expression\_1 else Expression\_2 end) "
+ "sql": "(case when (condition) then Expression_1 else Expression_2 end) "

 ```

-Where condition is an expression can be on the fields of self view or mapped view and Expression_1, Expression_2 are expressions which include fields of self view or mapped view
+Where condition is an expression can be on the fields of self view or mapped view and Expression_1, Expression_2 are expressions which include fields of self view or mapped view.

 > **Example**  “sql”: “(CASE WHEN (${[Customers.ID](http://customers.id/)} is not null) THEN ${TABLE}.Amount ELSE 0 END)”